EOX-A/vienna_code_sprint_2014/_posts/2013-12-11-status-update-3.markdown

 Hi sprinters, we have great news from Vienna.

-The biggest news is that the QGis PSC voted for joining the Vienna Code Sprint as first choice for their next Hackfest.
+The biggest news is that the QGIS PSC voted for joining the Vienna Code Sprint as first choice for their next Hackfest.
 Stay tuned for further details.
 We will meet on IRC #tosprint today at around 4pm Vienna time for some discussion.
 Please join if you're interested.